MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/serialization.md

 ---
-title: Serialization of your data model to and from different stores
+title: Serialization of your data model to and from different stores (Preview)
 description: How does Semantic Kernel serialize your data model to and from different stores
 author: edvan
 zone_pivot_groups: programming-languages